How To Be Present In Your Relationship

 The important factor to remember is that relationships require work.
 Get your hands dirty and focus on the person you love.

-The Marriage Preparation Course is founded on the principle of “work”.
+Relationship counseling is founded on the principle of “work”.
 Helping couples work to build a healthy loving life together.

 Below is a list that helps couples focus on the present and have healthier dates.

 - Create a rule that phones must not be present.
-Unless it’s an emergency related matter.
+Unless it’s an emergency-related matter.

 - Play games on dates that focus on learning more about each other.
 For instance, 21 questions.